 Read a little about POP's back story, which has over 15 years in the making!

 Fast-forward more than a decade and the changing social, economic and political conditions allowed for the project to be revived.
-The air agreements between the UK and India now allowed a certain number of flights per week to India’s second cities; and India had already spent a much money, time and effort revamping the airports at Amritsar and Ahmedabad to modern standards.
+The air service agreement between the UK and India now allowed a certain number of flights per week to India’s second cities; and India had already spent much money, time and effort revamping the airports at Amritsar and Ahmedabad to modern standards.
 India had also become an economic power on the world stage.
 After working closely with Tony Fernandes (Group CEO Air Asia) for 5 years at Lotus F1 Team, Nino realised that the Air Asia X Low Cost Long Haul business model was best suited to flights from Europe to South Asia with a maximum flight time of 10 hours.
 This would particularly suit the VFR market catering for the South Asian diaspora wanting to travel “home”.